glitchdotcom/devto/README.md

 - assign to Melissa

 ### Feedback
 For the feedback process we'll give you big picture pointers on the structure and content of your piece.
 We will not directly edit your piece at this stage.
-After preparing Feedback Melissa will reassign the story to you.
-When you incorporate the feedback, please reassign to Melissa for review.
+After preparing feedback the editor will reassign the story to you.
+When you incorporate the feedback, please reassign to the editor for review.

+#### Technical Review
+The editor may add an additional reviewer for highly technical subjects if they are outside their experitise.

 ### Copyediting
 At this stage, put your post into Dev.to and add any formatting and code blocks you'd like.
-Assign back to Melissa.
+Assign back to the editor.

 We'll make minor copy edits (spelling, grammar, formatting etc) directly, add UTM params to your links, and add images if you haven't.

 ### Ready to post!
 Next we'll workshop Tweets and social media images.
 Feel free to leave this to us.
 When we publish we'll promote on our Dev Twitter and the homepage.